-13.3.45 LogLevel
+15.3.45.
+LogLevel

 LogLevel sets how verbose the error messages in the error logs will be.
 LogLevel can be set (from least verbose to most verbose) to emerg, alert, crit, error, warn, notice, info or debug.
-Your Web server's LogLevel is set to warn.
+The default LogLevel is warn.

-13.3.46 LogFormat
+15.3.46.
+LogFormat

 The LogFormat directives in your httpd.conf file set up a format for the messages in your access log.
-The actual LogFormat used will depend on the settings given in the CustomLog directive (see Section 13.3.47, CustomLog).
+The actual LogFormat used will depend on the settings given in the CustomLog directive (see Section 15.3.47).

-13.3.47 CustomLog
+15.3.47.
+CustomLog